VictorTeixeiraS/projects/projects/link-analyzer/3-normalize_urls/readme.md

-# Test driven development
+# Test-driven development

-"Test driven development" is a popular method of writing software.
+"Test-driven development" is a popular method of writing software.
 The idea is that you write tests for your code *first*, then you write the code that gets the tests to pass.
 We're going to approach this project using *a bit of* TDD.

 ## Install Jest